jsarchibald/personal-site/index.md

 ## Hi there!

-I'm Josh Archibald, a sophomore at Harvard studying computer science.
+I'm Josh Archibald, a rising junior at Harvard studying computer science.
 I'm currently a research assistant at the [Creative Computing Lab](https://creativecomputing.gse.harvard.edu/) at the Harvard Graduate School of Education, where I work on tools to analyze [Scratch](https://scratch.mit.edu/) projects and help develop a website for the [Getting Unstuck](https://gettingunstuck.gse.harvard.edu/) professional development program.

 This summer I'm working as a software development intern at [CS50](https://cs50.harvard.edu/), helping to design software tools to improve the student experience for Harvard's introductory computer science course.
 I've previously worked as a Teaching Fellow for the course in both its undergraduate and law school iterations.